puppetlabs/relay-rfcs/content/0000-container-entrypoints/rfc.md

 We report the status of the tools PVC in the tenant `status` conditions.

-Once the PVC is created, the relay operator mutating webhook modifies all pods to include a volume that references the PVC and a mount at `/var/lib/relay`.
+Once the PVC is created, the relay operator mutating webhook modifies all pods to include a volume that references the PVC and a mount at `/var/lib/puppet/relay`.

 ### Versioning

-We expect the Relay operator to take a version tag for the tools container to deploy to tenants.
+We expect the Relay operator to take a version tag for the tools container to deploy to tenants as a command-line argument or configuration value.
 When the version tag changes, the operator must cycle through all existing tenants and create a new Job to create a new PVC.
 The operator should not replace the old PVC as it may be in use by existing pods.

 ### Tenants and WorkflowRuns